-The LM20133 switching regulator features all of the functions necessary to implement an efficient low voltage buck regulator using a minimum number of external components.
-This easy to use regulator features two integrated switches and is capable of supplying up to 3A of continuous output current.
+The LM20242 switching regulator features all of the functions necessary to implement an efficient low voltage buck regulator using a minimum number of external components.
+This easy to use regulator features two integrated switches and is capable of supplying up to 2A of continuous output current.
 The regulator utilizes peak current mode control with nonlinear slope compensation to optimize stability and transient response over the entire output voltage range.
 Peak current mode control also provides inherent line feed-forward, cycle-by-cycle current limiting and easy loop compensation.
-The internal oscillator can synchronize up to 1.5 MHz minimizing the inductor size while still achieving efficiencies up to 96%.
+The switching frequency can be varied from 100 kHz to 1 MHz with an external resistor to ground.
+The device can operate at high switching frequency allowing use of a small inductor while still achieving efficiencies as high as 93%.
 The precision internal voltage reference allows the output to be set as low as 0.8V.
 Fault protection features include: current limiting, thermal shutdown, over voltage protection, and shutdown capability.
-The device is available in the HTSSOP 16-pin package featuring an exposed pad to aid thermal dissipation.
-The LM20133 can be used in numerous applications to efficiently stepdown from a 5V or 3.3V bus.
-The typical application circuit for the LM20133 is shown in Figure 30.
+The device is available in the HTSSOP package featuring an exposed pad to aid thermal dissipation.
+The typical application circuit for the LM20242 is shown in Figure 9 in the design guide.